interstar/cardigan-bay/bedrock/PatterningSupportInCardiganBay.md

 ----

 The following card contains a test pattern.
-If it throws an error you are on an older version of Cardigan Bay
+If it throws an error you are on an older version of Cardigan Bay.
+If it's working, then this version has both l-systems and the turtle.

 ----
 :patterning